Mastodon

 virsh consoloe debian13-devops

-cloud init configuration and virtual magine install
+cloud init configuration and virtual machine install automation

 #cloud-config